adilarya/face-detection/README.md

-# 📸 Histogram of Oriented Gradients (HOG) & Face Detection
+# Histogram of Oriented Gradients (HOG) & Face Detection
 A complete implementation of the Histogram of Oriented Gradients (HOG) descriptor and a template-based face detector using Normalized Cross-Correlation (NCC).

 This project includes a full HOG pipeline, face-detection system, and visualization tools.
-Reference diagrams and algorithm explanations were adapted from computer vision learning materials:
-- Project instructions
-- HOG lecture slides
-- Full implementation source code (p1.py)

 ---

-## 🚀 Features
+## Features

-### ✔️ HOG Descriptor
+### HOG Descriptor
 Implements the full Dalal & Triggs style HOG pipeline:
 - Sobel-based differential filtering
 - Gradient magnitude + unsigned orientation